The Only Show in Town

 A False Start

 “A General Theory of Reality” came at the end of 2017.
-The letter explained some ideas I’d been accumulating over a lifetime, long before I had a clue I’d ever write them down.
+It put down ideas I’d been carrying for years.

-I wasn’t well versed in philosophy or science or religion.
-My whole life I worked with inventions, but nothing quite like this.
-I only had some initial instincts and the tools I learned in my professional career as a patent attorney.
+I wasn’t versed in philosophy or science or religion.
+My whole life I worked with inventions, but nothing like this.
+I had instincts and the tools of a patent attorney.

 This turned out to be an advantage.